AAreeb13/AAreeb13/README.md

 ---

-## 📈 Education
-- **MEng Joint Maths and Computing** - Imperial College London, 2022-2026 (Upper Second Class)
-- **A-Levels** - King’s College London Mathematics School, 3 A* in Mathematics, Further Mathematics, and Physics

----

 ## 🌱 Currently Learning
 I’m continuously exploring new technologies and diving deeper into **machine learning** and **distributed systems**.
-My recent work includes creating ML pipelines for predictive analytics and visual model representations.
+My recent work includes creating ML pipelines for predictive analytics and visual model representations as well as working in a blockchain start-up.

 ## 📫 Let’s Connect!
 - **Email:** areeb.ahmad67@outlook.com